dadoming/HealthCheckDiscordBot/README.md

 The warning-channel has a visual reference to know the state, meaning: a green ball if all the endpoints give OK responses, and a red ball if at least one is KO.

+The monitoring of the discord channel is done using a background task that runs every 5 seconds.
+This task removes all the messages that are not pings from the bot, and updates the warning-channel state.

 If the bot is stopped and started again, it will bring back all the health checks that were previously added and update the warning-channel state.

 The bot is designed to be used in a single server.